superfly/docs/getting-started/log-in-to-fly.html.md

 toc: false
 ---

 If you haven't installed flyctl yet, you'll need it to work with Fly.
-Details on how to do that in [Installing Flyctl](/docs/getting-started/installing-flyctl.html)
+Details on how to do that are available in [Installing Flyctl](/docs/getting-started/installing-flyctl.html).

 ## Already got a Fly account?
 Log in to Fly